chandlerb/CSC337_Final/README.md

 # CSC337_Final
 # CSC Web Programming Final Project
+To run the mariaDB paste (/Applications/XAMPP/xamppfiles/bin/mysql -u root) into mac terminal
 # COPY AND PASTE THIS INTO SQL DATABASE TO GET FULL USAGE